 So, let’s get down to making a fusion recipe.

-Why do we call it cabbage cauliflower dhokla?
+Why do we call it dhokla?

 First, three different ingredients make the recipe—two veggies & steamed rava cakes that are dhokla.
 I am writing the word cake here to define the term dhokla.